-Following the consultation with Dr. Maria O’Brien, the actual procedure takes 10-20 minutes.
+Following the consultation and planning with Dr. Maria O’Brien, the actual procedure takes 10-20 minutes.
 Since there is no downtime – you can do it at lunchtime – and no one would know you had it done!

 How quickly will I see results?

 BOTOX® usually starts relaxing the treated area within a week, but the full effect may not be realized for up to two weeks.

 The effects typically last 3 months, but everyone is different.
 We noticed the effects of Botox to last up to 6 months when used to treat underarms or palms sweating.

 For facial and neck lines we advise our patients to have the first 3 treatments precisely at 12 weeks, and the next two treatments precisely at 16 weeks.
 Typically, patients who follow this treatment schedule begin to need less Botox or they further increase the time between treatments.